viv-garot/tfe-validcertificate-vagrant/README.md

-# tfe-proxy-selfsigned-vagrant
+# Description
-What : Install TFE on Demo version with Self Sign Certificate - proxy with self sign certifcate - vagrant
+What : Install TFE on Demo version with Valid Certificate - vagrant
-How : TFE > Man-in-the-middle proxy via mitmproxy > Internet.
+How : TFE auto install in local VM with valid certificate
 Why : Learn TFE

 ## Pre-requirements